 Advocacy began for me at the age of 14.
-I was the youngest speaker invited to a conference in Colombo, Sri Lanka to advocate on environmental stewardship.
-A few years later, I had another fulfilling experience as a volunteer at the Police Hospital in Accra, Ghana, where I assisted in establishing the Child Abuse Network.
-I continued my passion for advocacy through my heavy involvement with UNICEF at the University of Toronto where I was the Co-Director of the Youth Engagement Program.
-I taught students with learning disabilities about children’s rights and developed the youth engagement curriculum to be used across community centres in Toronto.
-As a law student, I developed written accommodation policies to promote mental health awareness as Equity Officer; guided prospective students as Student Ambassador; reviewed papers for publication as Senior Editor of the Journal of Law & Equality; and actively managed files for low-income clients at the Downtown Legal Services Clinic.
+I was the youngest speaker invited to a conference in Colombo, Sri Lanka to advocate on environmental rights.
+A few years later, I assisted in establishing the Child Abuse Network at the Police Hospital in Accra, Ghana.
+Being committed to advancing human rights, I was heavily involved with UNICEF at the University of Toronto as the Co-Director of the Youth Engagement Program.
+I taught students with learning disabilities about human rights and developed the curriculum to be used across community centres in Toronto.
+As a law student, I developed written accommodation policies to promote mental health awareness as Equity Officer; guided prospective students as Student Ambassador; critically analyzed the law as Senior Editor of the Journal of Law & Equality; and advocated for low-income clients at the Downtown Legal Services Clinic.
+I deeply value community service.

 Prior to law school, I graduated Summa Cum Laude from Trinity College, University of Toronto with a double major in Criminology and Ethics, Society & Law.
-I served as the President of the Ethics, Society & Law Students’ Association, and was honoured to receive the Brian Morgan Scholarship in Law and the Magdalena Gryc Award.
+I served as the President of the Ethics, Society & Law Students’ Association.
+I am the recipient of the Brian Morgan Scholarship in Law and the Magdalena Gryc Award.

 I enjoy drawing, food photography (with my phone!), and spending quality time with family and friends.
 I am also a social media enthusiast.
 You can follow me on Twitter @empLAWment and on Instagram @emplawment_on, and connect with me on LinkedIn!